terraform-ibm-modules/terraform-ibm-satellite-aws/examples/satellite-aws/README.md

 | cluster_worker_pool_id    | Cluster worker pool id                |
 | worker_pool_worker_count  | worker count deatails                 |
 | worker_pool_zones         | workerpool zones                      |

-## Pre-commit Hooks

-Run the following command to execute the pre-commit hooks defined in `.pre-commit-config.yaml` file

-  `pre-commit run -a`

-We can install pre-coomit tool using

-  `pip install pre-commit`

-## How to input varaible values through a file

-To review the plan for the configuration defined (no resources actually provisioned)

-`terraform plan -var-file=./input.tfvars`

-To execute and start building the configuration defined in the plan (provisions resources)

-`terraform apply -var-file=./input.tfvars`

-To destroy the VPC and all related resources

-`terraform destroy -var-file=./input.tfvars`

-All optional parameters by default will be set to null in respective example's varaible.tf file.
-If user wants to configure any optional paramter he has overwrite the default value.